Sreeraj001/ai-engineering-journey/ML/Regression-basics.md

 Y = wX + b
 a change in w and b can change Y. the direction and amount of the change ( increase or decrease) can be determined by the derivative of Y with respect to w.

-Gradient Descent is the idea of finding a gradient which can be applied in w/b to adjust its value.
+Gradient descent uses the gradient of the loss with respect to each parameter to determine how that parameter should be updated to reduce the loss.

 #### Finding the gradient for w